Tohura Khatun: Royal Thimphu College

+International career

-U14
+Bangladesh U14

 Tohura was a substitute player of 2015 AFC U-14 Girls' Regional (South & Central) Championship winning squad of Bangladesh, but still managed to score one goal against Bhutan.
 But in the next edition of the tournament, Tohura helped her team to retain the title.
 She was the top scorer of 2016 AFC U-14 Girls' Regional (South & Central) Championship with 10 goals in just 4 matches.

-U15
+Bangladesh U15

 Tohura was the member of the 2017 SAFF U-15 Women's Championship winning Bangladesh side.
 She scored a hat-trick against Nepal in the opening match of the tournament, but was injured after the match and could not score any more goals for the rest of the tournament.
 However, she was still the top scorer of the Bangladesh team, with 3 goals.

 Tohura played a vital role for Bangladesh U-15 side to win their first ever invitational overseas trophy in 2018.
 Bangladesh U-15 girls clinch the title of 2018 Jockey CGI U-15 Youth Football Tournament held in Hong Kong.
 She ended the four-nation tournament as the highest scorer with 8 goals from 3 matches.

-U16
+Bangladesh U16

 Tohura scored two goals against Iran and UAE during 2017 AFC U-16 Women's Championship qualification.
 She was also the member of Bangladesh squad at 2017 AFC U-16 Women's Championship.